ravager-dk/xenadmin/README.md

-This reporsitory is currently not Maintained due to personal time restrictions
+This reporsitory is currently not maintained due to personal time restrictions
 ========================